-Zinc anodes generally require replacement about once a year, in salt water areas, replace every six months.
+Zinc anodes generally require replacement about once a year, but may need to be replaced every six months in salt water areas.
 The need to replace anodes more frequently may indicate a stray current problem within the boat or at the slip or mooring.
 If zinc anodes are not replaced annually, they may not be providing the necessary protection.